 Describing Cairns is difficult.
-Potentially because I had conjured up an image of Carribean beaches, possibly because I thought it would be more tropical.
-I knew you had to take a boat to get out to it, but I expected the Caribbean like blue beaches.
-They exist but not in Cairns which is where you want to be.
-I would describe this place like any small town on the north-east coast of American – small, quiet and understated.
-However, the esplanade explodes at night offering its own set of treats.
+I had potentially conjured up an image of Caribbean beaches, possibly because I thought it would be more tropical.
+I knew you had to take a boat to get out to it, but I expected the Caribbean to like blue beaches.
+They exist but not in Cairns, which is where you want to be.
+I would describe this place like any small town on the northeast coast of American – small, quiet, and understated.
+However, the esplanade explodes at night, offering its own set of treats.
 We collected a couple of severe hangovers perusing the Esplanade and partaking in the festivities.

 Cairns Things to Do

-You can book this independently; however, it’s smarter to book a combination package tour.
-If you do this, you can hit all elements of transportation visiting Kuranda “The Village in the rainforest.”
+You can book this independently; however, it’s wiser to book a combination package tour.
+If you do this, you can hit all transportation elements visiting Kuranda, “The Village in the rainforest.”
 We booked the trip via the hotel, and it cost about $120pp.
 You can choose different packages.
-We chose the Kuranda Classic Experience so that we could experience the train ride up and the cable cars down.
+We decided on the Kuranda Classic Experience to experience the train ride up and the cable cars down.
 If you take the train up, you will pass Barron Falls and get to see the beautiful gorge.
-Once you arrive in Kuranda, you can explore the town or do the wildlife tour.
+Once you arrive in Kuranda, you can explore the town or do a wildlife tour.
 We wanted to do the wildlife tour, but the line for tickets was insane, so we skipped it and did some shopping.

 Great Barrier Reef

-Divers Den has several tour guides on board who will dive with you to show you all the highlights and explain what you are seeing.
+Divers Den has several tour guides on board who will dive with you to show you all the highlights and explain your seeing.
 I didn’t expect this, so it was a pleasant surprise.
-In addition to sharks, there are turtles; we saw three up close and personal which was thrilling.
+There are turtles in addition to sharks; we saw three up close and personal, which was thrilling.
 Being face to face with a turtle in the wild is surreal.
 Exploring the reef was a bucket list moment.
-Sadly, we did not rent the underwater camera which I regret.
-We hesitated not knowing if it would be clear or if we would see wildlife.
-A mistake and if we return we will rent an underwater camera.
+Sadly, we did not rent an underwater camera, which I regret.
+We hesitated, not knowing if it would be apparent or if we would see wildlife.
+A mistake, and if we return, we will rent an underwater camera.
 Here are some photos of what we saw that I did not take:

-The main street that faces the bay that all the hotels are on.
+The main street faces the bay that all the hotels are on.
 Loaded with bars, restaurants, and shops.
 This place is packed and is where everyone hangs out.
 The food choices are abundant; you can find any cuisine.
 One place we liked was Café China inside the Pullman Reef Hotel Casino.
-You can eat inside or out, and we trolled from one side to the other stopping for drinks along the way.
-The entire strip is only an about a mile long, so you can walk up and down taking in all the scenery.
+You can eat inside or out, and we trolled from one side to the other, stopping for drinks along the way.
+The entire strip is only about a mile long, so you can walk up and down, taking in all the scenery.
 As you explore the Esplanade, you will find several war monuments, another unexpected treat.
-While you are here, check out Cairns Night Market for souvenirs, t-shirts or leather goods.
+While you are here, check out Cairns Night Market for souvenirs, t-shirts, or leather goods.

 What you need to know: